-Invoice finance is a slowly growing market that is only just beginning to realise its potential as a viable and effective replacement for a bank overdraft or loan.
+We believe that Invoice finance is now recognised and considered as a viable and effective alternative to a bank overdraft or loan.
 Where it particularly wins is that it facilitates business growth without the need for large amounts of assets to act as security.
-This often means that invoice finance – in the right circumstances and with the right funding partner – can provide up to four times as much cash for a business compared to a more ‘traditional’ funding line such as a bank overdraft.
+This often means that invoice finance – in the right circumstances and with the right funding partner – could provide multiple times as much cash for a business compared to a more ‘traditional’ funding line such as a bank overdraft.

 10. Can you help me compare invoice finance vs. a loan or overdraft?

 Yes – That’s part of our job.
 Please see several simple working examples of comparisons between Invoice Finance vs overdraft/loan Example 1 – Small Business, Example 2 – Medium Size Business , Example 3 – Large Business.
-Our free service is designed to assist you at every step of the journey with funders, to compare, and make recommendations about which facility will best suits your business.
+Our free service is designed to assist you at every step of the journey with funders, to compare, and make recommendations about which facility will suit your business.

 11. Why does Invoice Finance have a poor reputation and why are Invoice Finance companies sometimes referred to as “the lenders of last resort”?

 12. How many IF providers are there in the market?

-There are over 30 banks and independent providers of invoice finance.
-This number is constantly growing and we always open a dialogue with any new entrants to the market.
+There are over 50 banks and independent providers of invoice finance.
+This number is constantly growing and we are always happy to open a dialogue with any new entrants to the market.

 13. Do you deal with all the IF providers?

-We have relationships with a significant proportion of the Invoice Financers in the market to offer our customers the widest choice.
-We select our panel of funders carefully and value the importance of the broker/funder relationship but not all funders are the same and some do not want to work via a third party introduction.
-New funders are coming to the market on a regular basis, and as such we constantly review and refresh our panel as well as monitoring the service levels of our longer-term partners to ensure they are consistent, current and meeting our customers’ needs.
+We have relationships with a significant proportion of the Invoice Financers in the market to offer our customers a wide choice.
+We select our panel of funders carefully and value the importance of the Broker/ Funder relationship but not all funders are the same and some do not want to work via a third party introduction.
+New funders are coming to the market on a regular basis, and as such we constantly review and refresh our panel as well as monitoring the service levels of our longer-term partners to ensure they are meeting our customers’ needs.